Studio 3 North America

 Studio 3 UK has partnered with Autism Awareness Centre Inc. (AACI) to begin offering Low Arousal Approach training to Canadians.
 AACI has been organizing conferences and workshops across Canada for 11 years; introducing the Low Arousal Approach was a natural evolution in training for the Centre.

 AACI has been receiving requests for new and innovative ways to manage challenging behavior.
-Since the launch of Studio 3 Canada this spring, requests for information about training have been coming in weekly.
+Since the launch of Studio 3 Canada in Spring 2015, requests for information about training have been coming in weekly.
 There is a great deal of interest and excitement in this approach which is new for Canadians.

 UK trainer Kit Howe made his first trip to Canada and spent 5 days with the Horizon team.
 The staff worked well together and spoke openly, asked excellent questions, and gave it their all when working on the physical skills section.
 There were many “light bulb” moments and a shift in attitude as the days went on.
 The environment was one of nurturing, caring and respect for students and staff.
 Kit worked well with the group, creating a relaxed and safe atmosphere in which to practice new skills.
 We will continue to support Horizon School with their growth and quest for positive change.